 Doing the planting

-And remember, there are certain vegetables that grow better according to the season.
+Also remember that certain vegetables are seasonal.
 For example, capsicum grows best in summer whereas peas grow best in winter.
-So always check what you should be planting and when.
+So to get the best out of your raised garden, always check what you should be planting and when.